 Method 3: Use "Optimize iPhone Storage" to compress your iPhone's photo collection.

 The entire iPhone photo library will be compressed using this strategy.
 However, these pictures are still displayed as thumbnails in the Photos app.
-When you click on a photo to view it, it will download from iCloud and show the huge image, though occasionally it may also include a local copy.
+When you click on a photo to view it, it will download from iCloud and show the huge image, though occasionally, it may include a local copy.

-Step 2 - On the Settings page, select "Photos & Camera," and then click the drop-down menu next to "Optimize iPhone Storage."
+Step 2 - On the Settings page, select "Photos & Camera," then click the drop-down menu next to "Optimize iPhone Storage."

 Step 3 - While your iPhone or iPad syncs the local photos to iCloud storage, the compressed images will stay on your iPhone or iPad.

 Method 4: To reduce the size of images, use HEIF/HEIC images with iOS 11.

 High-Efficiency Image Format, or HEIF, is a brand-new picture format (.heic) in iOS 11 that could assist you in compressing photos without losing the quality of the images.
 In light of this, Apple provides a solution for iOS 11-powered smartphones to the issue that photos take up a lot of storage space on iOS devices.

 iPhone instantaneously snaps compressed photos and stores them in the Photos app without performing additional actions, which appears to be different from compressing the device's already-existing photos.

 The size of the images captured will be reduced in the following ways if an iPhone is configured to generate HEIC/HEIF images:

 Step 1 - Launch the Settings app from the Home screen on an iPhone or iPad running iOS 11.